TDG-Platform/docs/AOP_Strip_Processor.md

     print workflow.status

-**Example Run in IPython Produces Orthorectified and Atmospherically Compensated 8-Band + PAN Images:**
+**1.2 Example Run in IPython Produces Orthorectified and Atmospherically Compensated 8-Band + PAN Images:**

     In [1]: # Quickstart Example producing an Orthorectified and Acomp output for MS + PAN In [2]: # First Initialize the Environment